Canadian Visitor Visa

 For the Parent/Grandparent Applicant:

-• Must be parent or grandparent of a Canadian citizen or permanent resident
+• Must be a parent or grandparent of a Canadian citizen or permanent resident

-• Must pass medical examination by IRCC-approved panel physician
+• Must pass medical examination by an IRCC-approved panel physician

-• Must obtain Canadian medical insurance from approved provider:
+• Must obtain Canadian medical insurance from an approved provider:

 • Must meet standard visitor visa requirements (admissibility, intent to leave)